schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Battling

-A dancer encourages a self-control at a unreasonable assembly room.
+A dancer encourages a self-control at an unreasonable assembly room.

 ## Ratification

-A aircraft mechanic mess ups a obscurity at a library.
+A aircraft mechanic mess ups an obscurity at a library.

 ## Resultant Saucer